London neighbourhoods

 - Don’t miss the Antepavilion’s Sharks! visible from the Regent’s Canal, in the water or on the roof.
 They are a big deal.

-- Camden Passage - a charming bit of old London.
+- Camden Passage - a charming bit of old London, especially lively on weekends.

 - Upper street is a delightful place for a stroll.
 Islington Square is an new area created around the renovated 1990s General Post Office sorting depo.